Hilde Osland Stuns In Sheer-Paneled Yoga Pants: ‘Gotta Love It’

 Norwegian bombshell Hilde Osland stunned her fans on Thursday morning by posting a mega seven-picture update where she sizzled in a pretty, skintight yoga set.

 The top part of the set consisted of a light mauve-colored sports bra.
 The front panels were cut into a triangle shape, almost like a bikini top.
-They were joined together by a stretchy see-through mesh fabric which could not conceal the curve of Hidle’s ample cleavage.
-The mesh extended up to create a halter neckline, and two additional straps joined at the bust to create a trendy x-cross for a final detail.
+They were joined together by a stretchy see-through mesh fabric which could not conceal the curve of Hilde’s ample cleavage.
+The mesh extended up to create a halter-style neckline, and two additional straps joined at the bust to create a trendy crisscross for a final detail.

-She paired it with matching yoga pants that featured a high-cut that cinched at the waist, emphasizing her hourglass figure.
+She paired it with matching yoga pants that featured a high cut that cinched at the waist, emphasizing her hourglass figure.
 Moreover, the skintight spandex material hugged her hips and her famously perky derriere.
 Down the side of the pants was another sheer mesh panel — like in the top — which exposed skin all down Hilde’s long and lean legs, much to her fans’ delight.

-Hilde accessorized with a pair of gold hoop earrings and a bracelet and donned trendy chunky white sneakers to complete her look.
+Hilde accessorized with a pair of gold hoop earrings and a bracelet, and wore chunky white sneakers to complete her look.
 She kept her makeup in a pretty peachy palette, with a slight brush of apricot eyeshadow, blush, and a touch of lip tint.
-Her long blonde locks were styled into soft waves, and cascaded down her back.
+Her long blond locks were styled into soft waves and cascaded down her back.

-The setting was a street that boasted stunning flowering trees and the blossoms perfectly matched Hilde’s attire — a fact the Scandinavian stunner mentioned in her caption.
+The setting was a street that boasted stunning flowering trees, and the blossoms perfectly matched Hilde’s attire — a fact the Scandinavian stunner mentioned in her caption.

 In the first photo, Hilde gave the camera a side view of her fantastic figure as she attempted to tame her windswept hair.
 The second shot featured a front-facing pose, with Hilde running her hand through her hair while giving the camera a sweet smile.

-Third and fourth pictures were full body shots; one was a view of Hilde from behind to showcase her derriere, and the other was another side view.
+Third and fourth pictures were full-body shots.
+One was a view of Hilde from behind to showcase her derriere, and the other was another side view.

 Fifth and sixth featured a slightly upwards angle of the beachy beauty, one from the front and another from behind.